-CSBG provides core funding for twenty four (24) designated CAAs in the Commonwealth of Massachusetts.
-CAAs are private nonprofit entities controlled by a tripartite board representing private and public sectors and low-income people who reside or work in the designated service area.
-These CAAs provide a variety of community-based services, programs, and activities that promote self-sufficiency for low-income families and individuals residing in each of the Commonwealth's 351 cities and towns.
+The Community Services Block Grant (CSBG) is a federally funded investment and national commitment to respond to the causes and conditions of poverty.
+Administered at the State and territory level, CSBG funding was created through the Economic Opportunity Act of 1964 to promote and provide an array of services and activities to reduce poverty, revitalize low-income communities, and empower low-income families and individuals to become self-sufficient.
+Each year, CSBG provides funding for twenty three (23) designated Community Action Agencies (CAAs) in the Commonwealth of Massachusetts.
+CAAs are private nonprofit entities governed by a tripartite board representing appointed leaders from the private sector, elected public officials, and representatives from the low-income community who reside in the designated service area.
+CAAs provide a variety of community-based services, programs, and activities that promote self-sufficiency for low-income families and individuals residing in the Commonwealth's 351 cities and towns.

 Services provided by CAAs include, but are not limited to:

-child development programs, including Head Start and center-based day care;
+- Child development programs, including Head Start and center-based day care

-domestic violence prevention, counseling and emergency assistance;
+- Domestic violence prevention, counseling and emergency assistance

-Please contact DHCD's Division of Community Services at 617-573-1400.
+For additional information, please call the Division of Community Services at 617-573-1400.